dustinpfister/blog_posts/_posts/linux-wc.md

 This might very well may be the most typical use case of the wc command.
 I have a text file, and I want to know how many words are in it.
 There are two general ways to go about doing so, one of which would involve piping the output of a file that was opened with something like the cat command, and the other word be to just pass the file name as an option directly tio Linux wc.

 ### 3.1 - use the cat command and pipe the output to wc

+The cat command is one way to go about just opening up a file and then creating some output that is the content of that file to the standard output.
+Form there it can be piped to a command like the wc command.

 ```
 $ echo 'hello world this is some text' > ~/hw.txt